Popmotion/popmotion/docs/api/action-composition/timeline.md

 ## Parallel and staggered tweens

-We can easily play multiple tweens at the same point by providing an array.
+We can easily play multiple tweens at the same point by grouping them in an array.
 For instance:

 ```javascript
 timeline([